microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/Solution-01.md

 The notebook above is filled with code cells.
 Students will run through these cells as they go through the exercises.

-In the `/Solutions` folder, you will see the same notebook but with the solutions.
+In the `/Solutions` folder, you will see the same notebook but with the solutions:
 - [`CH-01-PromptEngineering-Solution.ipynb`](./Solutions/CH-01-PromptEngineering-Solution.ipynb)

 The cells display example outputs of what the students should see.
 Use this as a reference for the answers, although some outputs may vary slightly on the students' side.